 Tips for Successful Email Marketing

-The email marketing tips below can help you start your own marketing programme to benefit your fitness facility.
+The email marketing tips below can help you start your own marketing program to benefit your fitness facility.

 According to a 2012 Blue Kangaroo study, 70 percent of people report that they have redeemed a coupon or offer they’ve received via email.
 Email marketing is so effective because you’re communicating with people who are already interested in and know about the topic at hand.